Capstone-The-Return/RMA-docker-compose/README.md

 # Readme
 ## Configuration
-docker-compose.yml Contains the common configuration for both frontend and backend docker-compose.dev.yml Contains configuration explicitly for the local dev environments docker-compose.dev.yml Contains configuration explicitly for the production environment
+docker-compose.yml - Contains the common configuration for both frontend and backend<br>
+docker-compose.dev.yml - Contains configuration explicitly for the local dev environments<br>
+docker-compose.dev.yml - Contains configuration explicitly for the production environment

 ## Run on local
 <pre>